furiousprd15/Real-Time-Sudoku-Solver/README.md

 ## How to run:

-IDE required- Pycharm Community Edition copy the folder to C:/user/username/pycharmprojects/ then open pycharm and Run the file
+IDE required- Pycharm Community Edition<br>
+Copy the folder to C:/user/username/pycharmprojects/ then open pycharm and Run the file

 ## Requirments: